KevinLara96/DBA_Project/README.md

 # DBA_Project
-In this repository, I will be adding all files and scripts related to my DBA course project.
+In this repository, we will be adding all files and scripts related to my DBA course project.